-The Wellington Lions will compete in the Mitre 10 Cup Premiership in 2018 after gaining promotion by winning the Mitre 10 Cup Championship in 2017.
+The Wellington Lions will again compete in the Mitre 10 Cup Premiership in 2019 after making the semi-finals in 2018 when they lost to eventual champions Auckland.

 HISTORY OF WELLINGTON RUGBY

 Wellington Rugby's rich history spans more than a century, and as such, has experienced many changes over that time.

 Rugby made its first appearance in Wellington in 1870 through a team of Wellingtonian "enthusiasts".
 On September 29, 1871, they played their first representative match against a combined Nelson Clubs side and won.